alexjons987/SQL-Assignments/transactions/README.md

 ### Task 8 – Create customer and order at the same time
 Create a transaction that:
-1. Adds a new customer to customers.
+1. Adds a new customer to `customers`.
-2. Creates a new order for that customer in orders.
+2. Creates a new order for that customer in `orders`.

 If any step fails, nothing should be saved.

 ---

-### Task 9 – Test rollback on error
+### Task 9 – Test `ROLLBACK` on error
-Create a transaction that attempts to add an order and an order line.
+Create a transaction that attempts to add an order and an order row.

-Use an invalid product_id in the order line to create an error.
+Use an invalid `product_id` in the order line to create an error.

-See how MySQL automatically aborts and how you can roll back with ROLLBACK.
+See how MySQL automatically aborts and how you can roll back with `ROLLBACK`.

 ---

 ### Task 10 – Procedure with transaction
 Create a stored procedure that:
 1. Starts a transaction.
-2. Adds a new order to orders.
+2. Adds a new order to `orders`.
-3. Adds a row to order_row.
+3. Adds a row to `order_row`.
-4. Ends with COMMIT.
+4. Ends with `COMMIT`.

 The procedure should be able to be run with parameters for customer, product and quantity.